 The first picture is of course of the famous Eiffel Tower, built as a temporary attraction for the World's Fair and just never taken down.
 I went up at night, where you can get a first-hand glimpse at why Paris is called "the city of lights".
 The second picture is of the Tuilleries, a garden built right in front of the Louvre, from which you can see all the way down the shopping haven of the Champs Elysees to the Arc de Triomphe (3rd picture).
 The Louvre was a palace inhabited by French kings since the 12th century.
 If you can find it, there's still a part of this famous museum that remains from those early days.

 The cathedrals and basilicas of Paris are also quite a sight!
 The grand 12th century Notre Dame (6th picture) towers over the Ile de la Cite, and is the setting for the novel The Hunchback of Notre Dame, which sparked a desire to return the beautiful church to its original glory.
-Then there is the Basilica of Sacre Coeur, positioned on the top of a hill called Montmartre.
-It is a quiet place where prayer for the world never ceases, making it a much more serene atmosphere than the bustling Notre Dame with all its visitors.
-Finally, the Basilica of Saint Denis is the burial grounds for 3 saints and most of the French Kings from the 12th century forward.
-It's a great way to wrap up a trip and recall the history you have learned over your time in Paris.
+Then there is the Basilica of Sacre Coeur, positioned on

 And there's so much more, too.
 Les Invalides has an army museum and Napoleons' tomb.
 The Luxembourg Gardens were a gift to a queen, Catherine of Medici, and are just a beautiful place to spend time.
 And it doesn't end there, but I think you get the picture.
 In Paris, I learned to just enjoy.
 It's not awkward here to spend time at a cafe by yourself, just reading, soaking in the atmosphere, with a coffee or a meal.
 I've taken that back to Lausanne with me, and I went out to dinner and ordered something I didn't even understand.
-It was a delicious meal, and so relaxing to just sit and enjoy that part of the city.
+It was a delicious meal, and so relaxing to just sit and enjoy that part of t

 That's all for now, but stay posted for my upcoming voyage to Milan, Italy!